Kalevala: Lönnrot's field trips

 On the fifth field trip, Lönnrot met Arhippa Perttunen who, over two days of continuous recitation, provided him with some 4,000 verses for the Kalevala.
 He also met a singer called Matiska in the hamlet of Lonkka on the Russian side of the border.
 Although this singer had a somewhat poor memory, he did help to fill in many gaps in the work Lönnrot had already catalogued.
 This trip resulted in the discovery of almost 300 poems at just over 13,000 verses.

-In autumn of 1834, Lönnrot had written the vast majority of the work needed for what was to become the Old Kalevala; all that was required was to tie up some narrative loose ends and complete the work.
+In the autumn of 1834, Lönnrot had written the vast majority of the work needed for what was to become the Old Kalevala; all that was required was to tie up some narrative loose ends and complete the work.
 His sixth field trip took him into Kuhmo, a municipality in Kainuu to the south of Viena.
 There he collected over 4,000 verses and completed the first draft of his work.
 He wrote the foreword and published in February of the following year.

 With the Old Kalevala well into its first publication run, Lönnrot decided to continue collecting poems to supplement his existing work and to understand the culture more completely.
 The seventh field trip took him on a long winding path through the southern and eastern parts of the Viena poem singing region.
 He was delayed significantly in Kuhmo because of bad skiing conditions.
 By the end of that trip, Lönnrot had collected another 100 poems consisting of over 4,000 verses.
 Lönnrot made his eighth field trip to the Russian border town of Lapukka where the great singer Arhippa Perttunen had learned his trade.
 In correspondence he notes that he has written down many new poems but is unclear on the quantity.